make2explore/MicroPython-on-Infineon-PSoC6-Microcontrollers/README.md

 **Happy Coding with MicroPython on PSoC™ 6!** 🐍⚡

 <div align="center">
-  <sub>Built with ❤️ by the make2explore Team for MicroPython Community</sub>
+  <sub>Built with ❤️ by the Infineon Team and MicroPython Community</sub>
 </div>